VoltDB/voltdb/examples/README.md

 ### windowing-with-ddl ###

-A modified version of the windowing example that demonstrates the V5 feature that lets users define how to age out old tuples using a special constraint on the table definition.
+A modified version of the windowing example that demonstrates the V5 feature that lets users define how to age out old tuples using a special row-count constraint on the table definition.
 This example has no Java stored procedures.

 Getting Started